April 27, 2017 @ 3:00 p.m. MST with Ruth Reynolds

 November's ServeNowEDU will be held one week earlier than usual due to Thanksgiving.

 Safety is your responsibility.
-In this webinar, Process Servers Association of Colorado (PSACO) President Steve Glenn will share his tips and philosophies about process server safety.
-This presentation will cover two key parts: attitude and front door experience.
-Steve will walk through the process of a serve, from pulling up to the house to the time you serve the person or decide that they are not there and leave.
-This will highlight situational awareness, how to put approach a home and put yourself in safety positions, and how to even exit a porch or deal with gated properties.
+In this webinar, Process Servers Association of Colorado (PSACO) President Steve Glenn shares his tips and philosophies about process server safety.
+This presentation covers two key parts: attitude and front door experience.
+Steve walks through the process of a serve, from pulling up to the house to the time you serve the person or decide that they are not there and leave.
+This highlights situational awareness, how to put approach a home and put yourself in safety positions, and how to even exit a porch or deal with gated properties.